rmcanany/HousekeeperExternalPrograms/ReplaceBlocks/Readme.md

 ReplaceBlock = Block1, Block1
 ReplaceBlock = TitleBlock, NewTitleBlock

+AddBlock = square
+AddBlock = circle

+DeleteBlock = slot
+DeleteBlock = triangle
 ```

 - The `TemplateName` variable tells the program what file contains the replacement blocks.
 - The `ReplaceBlock` variable is a comma-delimited tuple.
 The first entry is the name of the block to be replaced.
 The second is the name of its replacement.
 There can be any number `ReplaceBlock` entries in the file.
+- The `AddBlock` and `DeleteBlock` variables define what blocks are to be processed for the respective action.
+There can be any number of these, as well.

 There are a couple of limitations in the current implementation.